Field Mag may receive a minor commission from purchases made via affiliate links.

 Stability is a subjective issue.
 Take, for example, how die-hard minimalist hikers balk at the heavy sole of Chacos.
 Experienced sandal hikers may opt for more flexible soles that offer better ground feel and conform to uneven terrain, but this does require a bit of balance and care.
 For most people, a thicker sole equals better stability, and often comes with better arch support for those who want it.

-Hot spots are definitely still possible, but many sandals come with fine adjustments to dial in your fit.
+Hot spots are definitely still possible with sandals, but the best hiking sandals come with multiple adjustments to dial in your fit.
 It’s easy to predict where these hot spots may occur with sandals given the obvious straps, so you can break them in beforehand or carry athletic tape to prevent blisters.
 You’re also less-likely to experience the painful rubbing of debris in your shoes, as it’s easy to flick sticks and pebbles out of your sandals without stopping.

 Field Mag's Top 10 Picks: